radiodan-archive/project/applications/application_ideas/application_ideas.markdown

 * replay radio from this day 10-20-30 years ago
 * play everything on a topic

+* Tv on the radio - synced pictures on a seocnd screen

 From (Bristol Hackspace discussions)[http://www.flickr.com/photos/nicecupoftea/sets/72157634373882934/]

 * time travel radio - twist one knob for genre or channel and the other for going back in time through a schedule